Indian golden oriole: Description

 The Indian golden oriole is very similar to the Eurasian golden oriole but has more yellow in the tail and has a paler shade of red in the iris and bill.
 The male has the black eye stripe extending behind the eye, a large carpal patch on the wing and wide yellow tips to the secondaries and tertiaries.
 The streaks on the underside of females is more sharp than in the females of the Eurasian golden oriole.
 The European species is larger with a wing length of 149–162 mm in adult males compared to 136–144 mm in O. kundoo.
 The wing formula is also different with primary 2 longer than 5 in O. oriolus while primary 5 is longer than 2 in O. kundoo.

 Distribution and habitat

-Indian Golden Oriole (Oriolus kundoo) female on erythrina variegata in Kuldiha Wildlife Sanctuary, Odisha, India.
+Female on erythrina variegata in Kuldiha Wildlife Sanctuary, Odisha, India.

 This oriole breeds from Baluchistan and Afghanistan along the Himalayas to Nepal.
 Some populations breed in the peninsular region but are very local.
 The northern populations winter in southern India, with some birds wintering in Sri Lanka.
 The populations that occur in the Maldives and the Andaman Islands have not been carefully examined.

 The Indian golden oriole inhabits a range of habitats including open deciduous forests, semi-evergreen forests, woodland, forest edge, mangroves, open country with scattered trees, parks, gardens, orchards, and plantations.